-- (1) This guidance document has been issued to accompany the Import Health Standard: Biological Products.
-This guidance document should be read in conjunction with that IHS. - (2) This document includes: - a) Model manufacturer's declarations. - b) The links to the model veterinary certificates for Australian-origin foetal bovine serum, calf serum and bovine serum.
-These country-specific veterinary certificates represent what will be certified prior to exporting consignments of foetal bovine serum, calf serum and bovine serum from the country specified.
+- (1) This guidance document has been issued to accompany Import Health Standard: Biological Products.
+This guidance document should be read in conjunction with that IHS. - (2) This document includes: - a) Model manufacturer's declarations. - b) The links to the model veterinary certificates for Australian- and/or New Zealand-origin fetal bovine serum, calf serum and bovine serum.
+These country-specific veterinary certificates represent what will be certified prior to exporting consignments of fetal bovine serum, calf serum and bovine serum from the country specified.